klutchell/balena-pihole/README.md

 - `PIHOLE_DNS_`: `127.0.0.1#5053;127.0.0.1#5053`

-**Note:** For security and footprint reasons, the Unbound container does not allow shell or terminal access via ssh or the balenaCloud console.
+**Note:** For security and footprint reasons, the Unbound container does not allow shell or terminal access via SSH or the balenaCloud console.

 Advanced users can change the Unbound configuration by editing [`unbound.conf`](./unbound/unbound.conf) or [`a-records.conf`](./unbound/a-records.conf) before pushing the app to balenaCloud.